PierreG25/Spot-analysis/README.md

 General idea:

 Producers submit bids that reflect their short-run marginal costs.
 These bids are ordered from lowest to highest and plotted against cumulative capacity.
 For any given hour, electricity demand is placed on this curve.
-The point where demand meets supply indicates which plant — the marginal plant — must be activated.
+The point where demand meets supply indicates which plant, the marginal plant, must be activated.
 Its marginal cost sets the price.
 This explains why low-cost renewables, by shifting the curve to the right, tend to reduce wholesale prices: the so-called merit order effect.
 In this project, the merit order curve is used to build a stylized representation of price formation in the French day-ahead market.
 For each hour, demand is matched to the cumulative supply curve, and the marginal technology is identified to approximate the market-clearing price.

 A few hypothesis have been made (because of missing data):